Learn

 In other words, it’s not for families to make that determination.

-Given that colleges and the federal government are the major sources of financial aid, we’re going to focus on the differences of need-based and merit-based aid as it applies to these institutions.
+Given that colleges and the federal government are the major sources of financial aid, we’re going to focus on the differences between need-based and merit-based aid as it applies to these institutions.

 Keep in mind that the same differences apply to outside scholarships awarded by foundations and community groups.